 Know Your Cruelty-Free Bunny Logos

-Below are some unofficial ‘cruelty-free’ bunny logos that we just made up.
+Below are some unofficial ‘cruelty-free’ bunny logos we just made up.
 I took some cute unlicensed bunny icons I found on the web.
-And to make it look legit, I used my basic Photoshop skills and added some unregulated terms like “Cruelty-Free”, “Not Tested on Animals”, and “No Animal Testing” to them.
+And to make it look legit, I used my basic Photoshop skills and added some unregulated terms like “Cruelty-Free,” “Not Tested on Animals,” and “No Animal Testing” to them.
 If I can do this, anyone can as well.

-As a result, these unofficial bunny logos mean nothing.
-They’re cute to look at but remember that they’re designed and marketed by the same people who are trying to sell you their products.
-So, it’s important that you do your research and look beyond the cute bunny symbols.
+These unofficial bunny logos mean nothing.
+They’re cute but remember that they’re designed and marketed by the same people trying to sell you their products.

-On the other hand, the certified cruelty-free bunny logos on the right are accredited and licensed by a third-party organization where applying companies must meet a set of cruelty-free standards, sign legal documents, and submit proof of documentations to ensure compliance.
+On the other hand, the certified cruelty-free bunny logos on the right are accredited and licensed by a third-party organization.
+Companies must meet a list of cruelty-free standards, sign legal documents, and submit documentation to ensure compliance.